FredericXS/PokedexApp/README.md

 Find your favourite Pokemons!

 # Credits
-This project with [Idently](https://github.com/indently/MVVMPokedex) base code
+This project was made with [Idently](https://github.com/indently/MVVMPokedex) base code